kyleu/projectile/doc/src/main/paradox/tutorial/poker/index.md

 @@@

-The Planning Poker tutorial will start with a small Scala application, add Projectile, and export more and more features, finally producing a web application with:
+The Estimate Poker tutorial will start with a small Scala application, add Projectile, and export more and more features, finally producing a web application with:

 - Websocket transport of shared Scala classes for real-time client updates
 - Play Framework admin site with UI for data access, search, and mutations